-Tips on Buying Second Hand Camera and Equipment in Singapore
+Tips on Buying Second Hand Camera & Equipment in Singapore

-Second hand items, also known as refurbished items, are used items that owners want to sell off in order to get some cash back.
+Second-hand items, also known as refurbished items, are used items that owners want to sell off to get some cash back.

 For photography, your skill may be restricted to your equipment.
-Some people may claim that creativeness matters most.
+Some people may claim that creativity matters most.
 Yes, you can come out with creative props, poses and composition, but there are too many things you cannot do without proper equipment.
-If you want better quality images (smooth, sharp etc), you have to do with a full frame DSLR camera and not a cropped body DSLR.
+If you want better quality images (smooth, sharp etc), you have to do with a full-frame DSLR camera and not a cropped body DSLR.
 If you want to capture clear details of small items such as insects or food, you will need a macro camera lens.
-If you want good bokeh effect, you have to use a camera lens with big aperture.
+If you want a good bokeh effect, you have to use a camera lens with a big aperture.

-As you know that I come from a poor family, I have to consider purchasing second hand camera equipment due to the lower prices.
-This gives me some experience in dealing with second hand camera sellers.
-Even though I'm a very careful user who have been taking very good care of my camera equipment, I'm open to buying second hand items that does not look good physically, as long as it is functioning well and is cheap.
+As you know that I come from a poor family and I have to consider purchasing second-hand camera equipment due to the lower prices.
+This gives me some experience in dealing with second-hand camera sellers.
+Even though I'm a very careful user who has been taking very good care of my camera equipment, I'm open to buying second-hand items that do not look good physically, as long as it is functioning well and is cheap.
 After I start to earn more money through photography, I will then purchase new camera equipment.

 Pros: